daerduoCarey/structedit/code/README.md

 You can use `vis_recon.ipynb` to visualize the results in Python Jupyter Notebook.

+## VAE Edit Generation/Transfer
+To train the network from scratch, run

+    bash scripts/train_vae_chair_cd.sh

+To test the model, run

+    bash scripts/eval_editgen_vae_chair_cd.sh

+To train the StructureNet baseline from scratch, run

+    bash scripts/train_structurenet_vae_chair.sh

+To test the pre-trained model, run

+    bash scripts/eval_editgen_structurenet_vae_chair.sh [sigma_value]

+You can use `vis_editgen.ipynb` to visualize the results in Python Jupyter Notebook.

 ## Run for Table/StorageFurniture, or Structure-distance Neighborhood
 Simply replace the `Chair` to `Table` or `StorageFurniture` in the training or evaluation scripts, and replace `cd` with `sd` for using structure distance neighborhood.